sigurdkampevold/media_mood/index.markdown

   caption: "Photo credit: [**Unsplash**](https://unsplash.com)"
 permalink: /
 intro:
-  - excerpt: "*The most important decision you take is to be in a good mood* -- Voltaire"
+  - excerpt: "*The most important decision you take is to be in a good mood.* -- Voltaire"
 ---

 {% include feature_row id="intro" type="center" %}